Lothar Hermann: Exposure of Adolf Eichmann

 Two fact-finding missions by Mossad in 1957 and 1958 led the secret service to doubt the information, citing that Lothar Hermann had moved outside of Buenos Aires and in the meantime had developed cataracts in his other eye and was almost blind.
 It was only after more pressure by Fritz Bauer and an independent tip-off by Gerhard Klammer that the Israeli government decided to put Eichmann to trial.
 Mossad agents shadowed Adolf Eichmann and finally abducted him to Israel in 1960, where he was put on trial in 1961 and executed after his conviction in 1962.

 In 1961 Lothar Hermann wrote to the Israeli government to collect a 10,000 dollars reward set up by Tuviah Friedman.
 The government declined, arguing that Friedman wasn't officially representing the State of Israel.
 During the letter exchange, Hermann threatened to report the abductors to the authorities, citing "extortion and deception" committed during the operation.

 On 21 March 1961 Hermann was arrested by the Argentinian police.
 According to them, they had believed him to be the concentration camp doctor Josef Mengele due to misinformation.
-Tortured in prison, only a comparison of the fingerprints exonerated him 14 days after his arrest.
+Mistreated in prison, only a comparison of the fingerprints exonerated him 14 days after his arrest.
 In the following years, Lothar had to hide according to his family, due to harassment and threats by local national socialists.

 In December 1971, Hermann wrote to the Israeli government again; this time, the cabinet of Golda Meir agreed to pay him a monthly sum of money as reward, twelve years after he had provided the information.